-• Press and hold the POWER button for 5 seconds to unlock remote, back light will illuminate.
-Press the POWER button again to turn the fireplace ON.
+Press the POWER button to turn the fireplace ON.
 The fireplace will first ignite the pilot.
-The main burner will be lit, once the pilot flame has been established.
-The remote will be locked again when the fireplace is turned OFF.
+Once the pilot flame is established the main burner will be lit.

 NOTICE: Whenever the fireplace is cycled from OFF to ON, the main burner will light on high for 10 seconds before returning to the previous user setting.